DebbieBergstrom/Tarantino_Quiz/README.md

     - If they are correct, the field turns green, otherwise the incorrect choice turns red and the correct answer shows with green.
     - A question counter is added to the bottom left for the user to know how many questions they've answered and how many there's left.
     - A timer function is placed at the bottom left, counting down from 15 seconds.
 The numbers are green until it reaches 5 seconds left, then it turns red.
 This makes the user hurry up to not loose a point.
 When an answer has been selected, the timer stops and the user can't change the option, only press the now displayed Next-button.
+    - If timer reaches 0, the user can no longer choose option, and has to press the Next button to move forward.
+No score received.
 <details><summary>Quiz showing new question</summary>
 <img src="/workspace/tarantino_quiz/docs/screenshots/quiz_new_question.png">
 </details>